Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 # Evolutionary Computation (EC)

-In this page, we try our best to provide a (relatively complete) reference list for the **original/seminal/landmark/survey/review** papers from the EC field, in order to help better understand EC (especially for newcomers).
-However, owing to the uncountable paper amount (which still keeps growing everyday), we have to select a *very small* set of *representative* works (note that how to select is a non-trivial work, depending on our *definitely biased* reading experience).
+In this page, we try our best to maintain a (very) short reference list for the **original / seminal / landmark / survey / review** papers for EC, in order to help better understand it (especially for newcomers).
+However, owing to the uncountable paper amount (which still keeps growing everyday), we have to select a *very small* set of *representative* works.

+Note that how to select from huge works is a non-trivial work, depending on our *definitely biased* reading experience.
 Since there are still many other worth-citing papers missed here, we expect to continue to add them if you report them via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).

 ## Popular Nature/Science Reviews